• Skip to main content

 Notes

-• Make Ahead & Storage Instructions - Great for meal prep!
-Make a batch on a weekend and have it for lunch throughout the week!
-Store in an airtight container in the fridge for up to 4 days or cool first and freeze.
+• Storage Instructions - Great for meal prep!
+Store leftover chili in an airtight container in the fridge for up to 4 days or cool first and freeze for up to 4 months.

-• Use any cut of chicken - If you have chicken that is bone in or skin on that is fine!
+• Use any cut of chicken - Chicken that is bone-in or skin-on will work fine!
 Throw it in the slow cooker and remove the bones and skin when you pull the chicken out to shred at the end.
 You could also use leftover cooked or rotisserie chicken.
 You would not need to cook the chili as long since the majority of the cooking time is just to cook the raw chicken.
 Half the cooking time would be enough.

 Reader Interactions